muratk5n/thirdwave/en/index.md

 ---

-Part of ESG is "dumb green" projects eg batteries, battery-electric cars.
+Part of ESG is "dumb green" projects eg electrification, batteries, battery-electric cars.
 Clean fuels should not be bundled together with them.
-H2, NH3 approach can scale, is open to both old and new in the energy industry.
+H2, NH3 approach can scale, is open to both old and new participants in the industry.

 ---